code-onigiri/skygreg-wiki-ja/Resource-Generation.md

 ### Dirt Gen

 Will generate Dirt and place it in an inventory above.
 Higher tiers exist and work at higher speeds.

+### Crushing Hammers

+You start with a Netherite Hammer in an Item Frame, there are different tiers just like pickaxes.
+Harvesting blocks in the world with a crushing hammer will crush the block, converting it into another item.

+The conversions are as follows; Stone/Cobblestone -> Gravel, Gravel -> Sand, Sand -> Dust, Dirt -> Plant Fiber or random saplings.